Pixel (973) 784-8402

 Under NJ Revised Statutes Section 2A:31-2, the only person who can bring a wrongful death claim in Roseland is the administrator or executor of the deceased’s estate.
 If your loved one had a will that designated an administrator, that person can file the wrongful death lawsuit.
 If no will exists, the courts will appoint an administrator.
 That person can take the deceased’s estate through probate.

 As the administrator is the only one who can bring a wrongful death lawsuit, similarly, they are also the only party who can file a survival action.
 However, they do so on behalf of the deceased’s estate.
-This differs from wrongful death claims, which are brought on behalf of surviving family members who suffered compensable losses due to the death.
+This differs from wrongful death claims, where surviving family members file on their behalf for compensable losses caused by the death.

 Contact Our Wrongful Death Lawyers Serving Roseland